ituhin/time-tracker/README.md

 ## Note

-did not used any db and data is stored in memory, its just a test project, so restart will wipe out the data.
+did not use any db and data is stored in memory, its just a test project, so restart will wipe out the data.

 these endpoints are available